ncsieras/INFS692/README.md

 ## Random Forest
 Random forest is used for classifying and predicting the binary.failure od the radiomics dataset.

+## Support Vector Machine (SVM)
+Support Vector Machine (SVM) is a supervised learning technique that analyzes data and isolates patterns applicable to both classification and regression.
+The classifier is useful for choosing between two or more possible outcomes that depend on continuous or categorical predictor variables.
+Based on training and sample classification data, the SVM algorithm assigns the target data into any one of the given categories.
+The data is represented as points in space and categories are mapped in both linear and non-linear ways.

 # Model 2 Network-based Classification Model
 A network-based classification model was in classifying the binary.failure.